 – Cook the quinoa over medium heat for about 15 minutes, use a covered pot.

 The light texture of the quinoa is great for salads and stews or accompanying soups, pilafs or fried, as an ingredient in veggie burgers or even to develop a vegetable drum (mount a plate on a round pan).

 Properties of cooked quinoa

-In line with what was stated in its medicinal properties and its composition (see listing above), we should highlight the following nutritious aspects of quinoa:
+In line with what was stated in its medicinal properties and its composition (see listing below), we should highlight the following nutritious aspects of quinoa:

 – The same happens when we combine it with a cereal, quinoa contains lysine which is deficient in cereals.